-Students from refugee backgrounds in schools, especially those with disrupted or no previous schooling, require additional support to develop the English language and learning skills they need to succeed in Australian schools.
+Students from refugee backgrounds require additional support from teachers and school staff to develop the English language and learning skills they need to succeed in Victorian schools.
+There is a range of programs, support and advice available to help guide schools and staff who are supporting refugee background students and families.

 Refugee Education Support Program (RESP)

 The Refugee Education Support Program (RESP) is a Department funded initiative delivered by the Centre for Multicultural Youth (CMY) and Foundation House in collaboration with Catholic Education Commission Victoria (CECV) and Independent Schools Victoria (ISV).